 As we already mentioned, we would have no problem planning a Portland travel itinerary for several weeks.
 That said, we think the best way to plan a Portland 7-Day Itinerary is to spend time in the city and time on the coast.
-In fact, to create the best Portland and Oregon Coast Itinerary, you can simply use our day-by-day 3-Day Portland Itinerary – and then use our Oregon Coastal Drive Itinerary – that spends four days driving down the coast, hiking some amazing Oregon trails and then looping back up to end in Portland.
+In fact, to create the best Portland and Oregon Coast Itinerary, you can simply use our day-by-day 3-Day Portland Itinerary – and then use our Oregon Coastal Drive Itinerary – that spends four days driving down the coast, visiting cute coastal towns (like Florence, OR!) and hiking some amazing Oregon trails and then looping back up to end in Portland.

 Pro Tip: Visitors who have already been to the coast could instead create a similar Portland to Crater Lake Itinerary.
 Spend 3 days in Portland (as outlined) then take a 4-day round-trip adventure to Crater Lake.